uyuni-project/uyuni-rfc/accepted/00000-enable-ansible-control-node-in-registered-system.md

 # Alternatives
 [alternatives]: #alternatives

 - What other designs/options have been considered?

-An alternative approach based on VHM/"ansible-gatherer" is discussed [in this other RFC](https://github.com/uyuni-project/uyuni-rfc/pull/53)
+  * An alternative approach based on VHM/"ansible-gatherer" is discussed [in this other RFC](https://github.com/uyuni-project/uyuni-rfc/pull/53)
+  In this alternative approach, the Ansible control node does not require to be a registered system in Uyuni to operate it.

 - What is the impact of not doing this?